antecave-web/Star-Trek-Ascendancy-Galactic-Crisis-Mode/README.md

 Use the following rules changes from the GF9 *Ascendancy: The Final Frontier Rulebook* https://drive.google.com/file/d/1K9qVknW8sNpRYoJeKO51ZRxjKZstqn5c/view

+### Core

-* Simultaneous Build phase, followed by a Command phase where players take clockwise turns executing one command at a time untill no comand tokens remain unspent.
+Simultaneous Build phase, followed by a Command phase where players take clockwise turns executing one command at a time untill no comand tokens remain unspent.
 Additionaly, players can spend one command to generate 1 production, or two commands to generate 1 research.

+### Setup

+Start with 8 resource nodes worth of home systems insted of the Dominion War standard of 12, and freely place your 3 starting ships in your home systems.
+(Especially important for Cardassians)

+### Movement

-* Movement rework: Impulse movement costs 1 command and is enough to move one system over.
+Impulse movement costs 1 command and is enough to move one system over.

 Warp speed costs 2 command and move up to two systems + any bonuses from research.
 (I.e no waiting in warp, collecting warp tokens, or popping out somehere later.)

-Option to immediately attack after movment; To do so, Move to a System with rival Ships in Orbit, but halt on the Space Lane Attached to the System before you arrive.
+Optional to immediately attack after movment.
+To do so, Move to a System with rival Ships in Orbit, but halt on the Space Lane Attached to the System before you arrive.
 Then immediately Exhaust another Command token to initiate the Space Battle.
-This is the only way you can end a Move at Impulse or Warp command on a Space Lane rather than In Orbit of a System.
+This, or being denied movement by a trade partner, is the only way you can end a Move at Impulse or Warp command on a Space Lane rather than In Orbit of a System.

 You may always move through Systems you Control (one where you have a Control Node), regardless of the presence of rival Ships.

+### Combat

-When attacking, you can move ships/fleets in adjacent systems in to help with the attack for free.
+When attacking, you can move ships or fleets in adjacent systems in to help with the attack for free as part of the attack command.

-* Starting with 8 resource nodes insted of the Dominion War standard of 12.
+### Research

+*Use Long-Term research.*
+* When starting new project, draw 4 tech cards, and keep up to as many as you have free research nodes (One active reserach project per node), discarding the rest.
+* During your recharge or build phase you may add one research point to all your in progress research projects.
+Project instantly finish once the cost has been reached.

+Researching weapons or shields is now done in the command phase and costs 1 command point, just like starting new projects.

+*Use the following modifications to old and optional rules for CAPTURING RESEARCH NODES:*
+After a taking control of enemy research nodes, for each one, the attacker may (if you have free research nodes) either:
+* draw a random technology from the defender's unresearched deck, or
+* take one technology currently being researched, including all accumulated research progress.
+Then, take one reserach point from the enemy for each conquered reserach node if they have any stockpiled.

 ---